 Contact Colin on 0418 728 933 and email

-Lucindale producer and advocate Peter Stock is in his third year as Southern Region chair for Livestock SA and is very pleased with the increasing membership.
+Lucindale producer and advocate Peter Stock is the immediate past Chair of the Southern Region for Livestock SA.
 He strongly believes in a forum for all stock owners to have input and remain informed about their industry and how their levy money is spent.
 Peter also chairs the Limestone Coast Red Meat Cluster and is passionate about seeing collaboration across the industry for the benefit of the region, its livestock and its people.

 Contact Peter on 0427 817 326 and email